-The Conference Report Form (CRF) is a mechanism to support candidates who experience challenges in acquiring, developing, and demonstrating the knowledge, skills, competencies, and personal and professional characteristics needed to be an effective teacher while completing their coursework.
-In a collaborative process, candidates and instructors (as well as administrators or staff) are able to identify behaviors, which may be of concern and then initiate plans for addressing those concerns.
+The Plan of Support Form is a mechanism to support candidates who experience challenges in acquiring, developing, and demonstrating the knowledge, skills, competencies, and personal and professional characteristics, needed to be an effective teacher while completing their coursework.
+In a collaborative process, candidates and instructors (as well as administrators or staff) will identify areas of strength, along with opportunities for growth, and then initiate plans to help the teacher candidate be successful.